Kyuunex/Momiji/configuration.md

 In this table, various configs are stored.
 The table columns are:
 + `setting` - Identifies what setting is this row represents
 + `parent` - This almost always indicates what guild this setting is for.
-If the setting is guild independent, it does not matter what is specified but a value of `0` is what I recommend for consistencey.
+If the setting is guild independent, it does not matter what is specified but a value of `0` is what I recommend for consistency.
 + `value` - This indicates the value of the setting.
 This almost always stores a channel id/role id/api key.
 + `flag` - Another value for this config that specifies something else regarding this setting.
 This column is not always used.